The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The nil rate band used in calculating the tax on death is always the current one.
 This is the case even when transfers at an earlier date are included in the calculation.

-When calculating IHT on death, the additional charge on CLTs and PETs is calculated first.
+When calculating IHT on death, the additional charge on chargeable lifetime transfers (CLTs) and potentially exempt transfers (PETs) is calculated first.
 Transfers in the preceding seven years which become chargeable on death must be considered in chronological order.
 The nil rate band is applied to the transfers starting with the earliest first.
 For example, if the deceased had made a gift of £200,000 four years before death, and £75,000 two years before death, those gifts would not bear tax because they would fall within the nil rate band of £325,000.
 Only £50,000 would remain to apply to the death estate.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.